-Panuron Uses, Dosage, Side Effects, Food Interaction and all others data.
+Panuron Uses, Dosage, Side Effects and more

 Panuron is a typical non-depolarising curare-mimetic muscle relaxant.
 It acts as a competitive acetylcholine antagonist on neuromuscular junctions, displacing acetylcholine (hence competitive) from its post-synaptic nicotinic acetylcholine receptors.
 It is, unlike suxamethonium, a non-depolarising agent, which means, that it causes no spontaneous depolarisations upon association with the nicotinic receptor in neuromuscular junction, thus producing no muscle fasciculations upon administration.
 Panuron has no hormonal activity.
 It exerts slight vagolytic activity (i.e. diminishing activity of the vagus nerve) and no ganglioplegic (i.e., blocking ganglions) activity.